 RISA GmbH was founded in 1990 from a working group of the TU Berlin and since then has been involved in environmental and safety research projects at both national and European level.
 The customers include industrial companies (energy suppliers, component manufacturers, chemical and pharmaceutical companies) as well as environmental authorities.

 Examples of typical projects are conductions of probabilistic safety analyzes (PSAs) for nuclear power plants, including human error analysis (HRA), safety analyzes for the automotive and aerospace industries (liquid hydrogen fuel, alternative refrigerants, drive controls, engine controls), support to the environmental protection ministry within the framework of European reporting requirements and the emissions trade as well as waste water catalysts for industrial companies.

-mnemonic is an official partner of the project and participates by sharing its expertise in cyber and information security management.
-In addition, mnemonic contributes with industry specific technology like the Argus ICS Defender, a system designed to protect mission-critical Industrial Control Systems against modern threats.
+mnemonic is an official partner of STOP-IT and participates by sharing its expertise in cyber and information security management.
+In addition, mnemonic contributes with industry specific technology like the Argus ICS Defender, a system designed to protect mission-critical industrial control systems against modern threats.

 All the installations are controlled by use of telemetry (SCADA) systems.
 Although De Watergroep pays a lot of attention to cybersecurity, water safety plans and water supply plans, it is recommended to have a more systematic security management and knowledge of innovative infrastructure stress testing platforms, to be prepared.
-De Watergroep as follower water utility is mainly involved in WP2 (CoPs), WP8 (train & transfer) and WP9 to test the STOP-IT market uptake.
+De Watergroep as follower water utility is mainly involved in the Communities of Practice, Work Package 8 (train & transfer) and to test the STOP-IT market uptake.